 Close-up of the medallion

-Adjacent to the Herb Garden is the Scripture Garden, a contemplative space filled with plants that originate in the ‘Fertile Crescent’; the area common to Christianity, Judaism and Islam.
-Many of the trees, shrubs and flowers symbolize the various faiths’ religious stories.
-This includes a stand of olive trees whose species is native to the Mediterranean area.
-Unable to withstand the Denver winter, the trees spend the coldest months indoors in the garden greenhouses.
+Adjacent to the Herb Garden is the Scripture Garden, a contemplative space filled with plants that originate in the ‘Fertile Crescent’; a region in the Middle East that was home to some of the earliest human civilizations.
+Many of the trees, shrubs and flowers figure in Christian, Jewish and Muslim religious stories.
+This includes a stand of olive trees native to the Mediterranean area.

 The Scripture Garden